 Professor Warren is currently writing The Carceral Colony, an exploration of the role of prisons in the colonization of seventeenth- and eighteenth-century North America and the Atlantic World.

-Professor Warren's teaching interests include colonial North America, comparative colonialism, the Atlantic world, comparative slavery, women's history and gender studies, and native America.
+Professor Warren's teaching and research interests include colonial and revolutionary North America and the Atlantic world, Native American history, comparative slavery, comparative colonialism, critical prison studies, gender and sexuality studies, and women's history.

 "'The Cause of Her Grief'": The Rape of a Slave in Early New England," Journal of American History (2007) (Winner of the OAH Pelzer Prize)